Friday, January 7, 2022

 Up Schitt's Creek with one paddle!
 This issue of Rage for Men magazine was published in August, 1957.
 The cover artist is Clarence Doore.

-Is she being rescued from, or fed to, the gators?
-The answer is in the man's face.
+Is she being fed to the 'gators, or rescued?
+The answer is on the man's face!
 This issue of True Adventures magazine was published in October, 1963.
 The cover artist is Victor Olson.

-Git yer foot out of the water, fool!
+Git yer foot out of the water, you damn fool!
 Shelley Katz's Alligator was championed by, among others, acclaimed writer David Foster Wallace.
 That didn't make me like it anymore than I did, which I didn't.
-But like I always say about novels; to each his own.
+But like I always say about any novel: "to each his own."
 The cover art is fantastic though.
 I only wish I could attach an artist's name to it.
-Dell published this paperback edition in 1977.
+Dell published this paperback in 1977.

-Death Tour by David J. Michael was more to my liking that Katz's Alligator.
-It features the mother of all gators roaming around inside a town sewer system.
+David J. Michael's Death Tour was more to my tastes than was Katz's Alligator.
+Death Tour features the mother of all 'gators roaming around inside a town sewer system.
 What could be better than that!
-The first US hardcover edition was published by Bobbs Merrill in 1978 (upper), with cover art by Charles Chiodo.
-The first US paperback edition was published by Signet in 1979 (middle), with cover art by Don Punchatz.
-The first British paperback was published by New English Library in 1980 (lower), with cover art by an unknown artist (Les Edwards, perhaps).
+The first US hardback edition was published by Bobbs Merrill in 1978 (upper), with cover art by Charles Chiodo.
+The first US paperback was published by Signet in 1979 (middle), with cover art by Don Punchatz.
+The first British paperback was published by New English Library in 1980 (lower), with cover art by a Gerry Grace.

-The world's most famous teenager knows how to tame a croc'-- feed 'em raw steak's!
-The Mystery of Crocodile Island by Carolyn Keene (aka Harriet Stratemeyer Adams) was published in the U.S. by Grosset & Dunlap in 1978.
-It's the 55th volume in the Nancy Drew Series.
+The world's most famous teenage detective knows how to tame a croc'--feed 'em raw steaks!
+The Mystery of Crocodile Island by Carolyn Keene (aka Harriet Stratemeyer Adams) was published in the United States by Grosset & Dunlap in 1978 (my copy is a 1999 Flashlight hardback edition).
+It's the 55th volume in the Nancy Drew Mystery Story series.
 Its overseas counterpart was published by Collins in 1979.
-The cover art on the U.S. edition was produced by Rudy Nappi, while the British edition art was produced by Roger Hall, obviously replicating Nappi's original conception.
+The cover art on the US edition was produced by Rudy Nappi, while the British edition cover art was produced by Roger Hall, obviously replicating Nappi's original conception while also making slight improvements.

-As I said, David Foster Wallace placed Shelley Katz's Alligator high on his "recommended list," but I'll bet he never read a Guy N. Smith novel!
+As I said, David Foster Wallace placed Shelley Katz's Alligator high on his "recommended list," but you can bet he never read a Guy N. Smith novel!
 This British paperback edition of Smith's Alligators was published by Arrow in 1987.
 The cover artist is unknown.

 GONE FISHIN'!